What Makes a Will Valid in Arizona?

 What can I add to my Will to avoid Probate Court?

 In Arizona, the necessity of probate court is decided by how much money or assets you have in your probate estate at death.
 If you have more than $75,000.00 of assets, or more than $100,000.00 of real property, then Arizona law dictates that your probate estate has to go through the courts.
+A Last Will and Testament do not avoid probate.
 You can remove items from your probate estate by using beneficiary designations, such as a beneficiary deed, or transfer on death designations.
 These are typically used as add-ons to a complete estate plan, and it is always a great idea to contact a skilled professional to ensure that you are making the correct decision for you and your heirs.

 The information contained within is not legal advice, and we recommend that you contact Citadel Law Firm office to set up a consultation or review if you have any questions about Wills.
+While asking about wills, ask what a living will contains and see if that will benefit you in your estate planning as well.
 Click here to set up your free consultation or call (480) 565-8020.
 Our estate planning attorneys in Chandler, AZ will be pleased to help you.